aabhasgaur/aabhasgaur/README.md

 - 👋 Hi, I’m @aabhasgaur
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data Analysis.
-- 🌱 I’m currently learning Python and SQL (Working on 100 days of Python).
+- 🌱 I’m currently learning Python and SQL.
-- 📫 How to reach me on https://www.linkedin.com/in/aabhas-gaur-38074a1a9/
+- 📫 How to reach me on https://www.linkedin.com/in/aabhas-gaur/

 <!---
 aabhasgaur/aabhasgaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.